 - Do not be judgmental, but instead provide your loved one with continued support throughout the entire treatment process.
 Let your loved one know you are there for him or her as he or she embarks down the long path toward recovery.

-Why Consider Treatment at Cross Creek Hospital in Austin
+Why consider treatment for synthetic marijuana abuse at Cross Creek Hospital in Austin, TX

 With the abuse of synthetic marijuana comes a number of adverse consequences that can negatively impact all areas of a person’s life.
 In addition to the extreme health risks associated with this drug, there are also some very distressing social and emotional consequences.
 As individuals become more addicted to this drug, they will most likely become more withdrawn socially as their daily lives become completely consumed with finding their next high.
 They may begin to struggle academically or will be unable to keep up with responsibilities at work and at home.
 Physically speaking, this dangerous drug can cause instant psychosis, confusion, and/or paranoia.
 Furthermore, if they choose to continue to abuse, these individuals are placing themselves at a higher risk for experiencing more serious health complications, or even facing an untimely death.

 Types of synthetic marijuana abuse treatment offered at Cross Creek Hospital in Austin, TX

 At Cross Creek Hospital, a synthetic marijuana addiction treatment center in Austin, we are devoted to providing everyone who seeks care at our hospital for the treatment of synthetic marijuana addiction with the respect and dignity that they deserve.
 Our all-encompassing goal for treatment is to help men, women, and adolescents improve their overall functioning by helping them to stabilize, achieve sobriety, and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.